-Do you often experience the pain of heartburn or other symptoms of acid reflux disease?
+Do you often experience the pain of heartburn or other symptoms of acid reflux?
 You might take comfort in knowing that making diet changes as well as other lifestyle changes may be all you need to do.
 Here's how.

 What Kind of Diet Changes Can Help Acid Reflux?